What are the exact filing deadlines for 2026?

 • For credit notes: the label “Gutschrift”

-Important: Missing or incorrect details can cause the Finanzamt to deny your input tax deduction (Vorsteuerabzug).
-Corrections are possible but do not apply retroactively — the deduction only counts from when a correct invoice exists.
+Important: Missing or incorrect details can cause the Finanzamt to deny your input VAT deduction.
+Corrections are possible but do not apply retroactively, the deduction only counts from when a correct invoice exists.

 Can I correct a filing after submission?